Common subtype of the Five-Man Band

 - Digimon Tamers had something more like three plus three - Those Two Guys and the love interest join the team, but the Power Trio never really loses the spotlight.
 Toss in one more traditional Sixth Ranger (or arguably two more) and another "plus one", and the final result is a cast of Four (or Five) plus Four.

 - Digimon Frontier, however, plays it a little more like Two Plus Three (Plus One).
-Takuya and Kouji are the first to get their Beast Spirits, first (by a long way) to get their Double Spirit Evolutions, and the only ones to get a Hyper Spirit Evolve, boosting them up to the Ultimate level.
+Takuya and Kouji are the first to get their Human Spirits and Beast Spirits, and the only ones to get a Double Spirit Evolution and a Hyper Spirit Evolution, boosting them up to the Ultimate level.
 It's glaringly obvious in that, while they're in their Hyper forms, the other members of the Five-Man Band can only just stand around doing nothing.

 - Digimon Xros Wars, however, both played it straight and subverted it at the same time.
 Taiki, Akari and Zenjirou appear to be the three, with Nene and Kiriha as the Two.
 However, by the time that Kiriha and Nene have joined Xros Heart, Akari and Zenjirou are stuck in the real world, only being reunited when they return for the Grand Finale.
 So, in the end, Taiki, Kiriha and Nene serve as the Three, with Akari and Zenjirou as the Two.

 - Digimon Adventure 02 inverted it, then played it straight, doing another Two Plus Three.
 The two were Kari and T.K., the youngest two of the previous season and the only main cast holdovers.
 In the first episode, three more (and then a fourth) join them to complete their team, but this season was more about these new characters.